ash-project/ash/documentation/topics/advanced/monitoring.md

 These are the list of trace types.

-- :custom
-- :action
-- :changeset
-- :validation
-- :change
-- :calculation
-- :before_transaction
-- :before_action
-- :after_transaction
-- :after_action
-- :request_step
-- :query
-- :notifier
-- :preparation
-- :preparation
+- `:action` - A single action (create, read, update, destroy, or generic action).
+- `:bulk_create` - A bulk create operation.
+- `:bulk_update` - A bulk update operation.
+- `:bulk_destroy` - A bulk destroy operation.
+- `:bulk_batch` - An individual batch within a bulk operation.
+Bulk actions process records in batches, and each batch gets its own span nested inside the bulk action span.
+- `:changeset` - A changeset being processed.
+- `:query` - A query being processed.
+- `:validation` - A validation being run.
+- `:change` - A change being run.
+- `:calculation` - A calculation module being computed.
+- `:before_transaction` - A before_transaction hook.
+- `:before_action` - A before_action hook.
+- `:after_transaction` - An after_transaction hook.
+- `:after_action` - An after_action hook.
+- `:request_step` - An internal request step resolution.
+- `:notifier` - A notifier being triggered.
+- `:preparation` - A preparation being run.
+- `:custom` - A custom span created via `Ash.Tracer.span/4`.

 ## After/Before Action Hooks